 EPA's response is simply to assert that no State action is required to implement the Rule.
 80 Fed.
-Reg. at 64,881-82, JA .
+Reg. at 64,881-82, JA362-63.
 But even under a federal implementation plan, state agencies will have to be involved in decommissioning coalfired plants, addressing replacement capacity, addressing transmission and integration issues, and undertaking all manner of related regulatory proceedings.
-43 See id. at 64,678, JA; supra pp. 20-21.
+See id. at 64,678, JA159; supra pp. 20-21.
 In fact, EPA's proposed federal plan expressly relies on state authorities to address reliability issues caused by the Rule.
 80 Fed.
 Reg. at 64,981.
 In this regard, the Rule fundamentally departs from the statutory scheme upheld in Hodel v.
-Virginia Surface Mining & Reclamation Ass'n, 452 U.S. 264, 288 (1981), because the mine reclamation program at issue in that case ensured that "the full regulatory burden" of regulation would "be borne by the Federal Government" if a State chose not to regulate.
-See also Miss.
-Comm'n on Envtl.
-Quality v.
-EPA, 790 F.3d 138, 175 (D.C.
-Cir.
-2015) (per curiam) (similar).
-As this Court has said, a federal plan under the Clean Air Act cannot "commandeer the regulatory powers of the states, along with their personnel and resources."
-District of Columbia v.
-Train, 521 F.2d 971, 992 (D.C.
-Cir.
-1975), vacated on other grounds, EPA v.
-Brown, 431 U.S. 99 (1977).
+Virginia Surface Mining & Reclamation Ass'n, 452 U.S. 264, 288 (1981), because the mine reclamation program at issue in that case ensured that "the full

-43 As noted above, federal law recognizes States' exclusive jurisdiction "over facilities used for the generation of electric energy."
+&lt;sup>43 As noted above, federal law recognizes States' exclusive jurisdiction "over facilities used for the generation of electric energy."
 See supra pp. 38-39.
-That includes States' "traditional authority over the need for additional generating capacity, the type of generating facilities to be licensed, land use, ratemaking, and the like"-the very things the Rule targets.
-PG&E, 461 U.S. at 212.
+That includes States' "traditional authority over the need for additional generating capacity, the type of generating facilities to be licensed, land use, ratemaking, and the like"-the very things the Rule targets. $PGe^{A}E$ , 461 U.S. at 212.